isomerpages/moe-presbyterianhigh/_academic-departments/English Language and Literature.md

 ---
 # **English Language and Literature**

-English Language and Literature Department

-The English Language and Literature Department seeks to develop PHS students into effective communicators and discerning readers who are able to evaluate real-word issues empathetically and critically.
-We empower our students to use language purposefully to make a difference to their immediate community and beyond.
+The English Language and Literature Department nurtures effective communicators and discerning readers, who are able to evaluate real-world issues empathetically and critically.
+We empower our students to use language purposefully to make a difference to their community and beyond**.**&nbsp;

+**Our Approach**&nbsp;

+We aim to make learning joyful and relevant for students.
+In the acquisition of listening, reading, speaking and writing skills, students are exposed to a wide range of texts, e.g., audio, visual and linguistic.
+Students are given opportunities to collaborate and showcase what they have learnt.

+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSd8wO4QPiq49TGTJ59PQaA-g1udSpry0WdnN6l14U7harE5uGcq2Q88ozW9PSw6QeSdGN4AFSdLZ6b/embed?start=true&amp;loop=false&amp;delayms=5000"></iframe>

 ### Our Programmes